francesco-ballarin/fenics_fenicsx_deb_consistency_check/README.md

 * my_dependency_three: expected in /usr/lib/python3.xy/site-packages/my_dependency_three/__init__.py, but imported from ~/.local/lib/python3.xy/site-packages/my_dependency_three/__init__.py.

 This typically happens when manually pip install-ing my_package dependencies, which end up replacing the installation provided by my_apt.
-Please remove manually pip install-ed my_package components as follows:
+Please remove manually pip install-ed my_package dependencies as follows:
 * run 'pip uninstall my-dependency-one' in a terminal, and verify that you are prompted to confirm removal of files in ~/.local/lib/python3.xy/site-packages/my_dependency_one.
 Additional message for my_dependency_one.
 * run 'pip uninstall my-dependency-two' in a terminal, and verify that you are prompted to confirm removal of files in ~/.local/lib/python3.xy/site-packages/my_dependency_two.
 * run 'pip uninstall my-dependency-three' in a terminal, and verify that you are prompted to confirm removal of files in ~/.local/lib/python3.xy/site-packages/my_dependency_three.
 Maybe inform the user that my_dependency_three is optional.